Kemsing: Church of St Mary the Virgin

-The village lies in an Area of Outstanding Natural Beauty and Kemsing Down Reserve, managed by Kemsing Parish Council and Sevenoaks District Council, lies above Pilgrims Way on the North Downs.
-It is reached from Childsbridge Lane, and is an area of chalk grassland.
+The chancel from the rood screen.
+The sanctuary and chancel are by Ninian Comper in the early 20th Century.

 Sports facilities

 To the east of the village is the large open space known as The Common Field, used for cricket and football, and the Sir Mark Collet Sports Pavilion, with tennis and squash courts.

 The cricket club has been in existence probably since the early 20th century, though no records can be found to establish a firm date.
 Matches were played in the cricketing field, close to the current site before World War I. The Common Field was given to the parish in October 1923 by Sir Mark Collet, with football and cricket being played there after that.
 The cricketers used other parts of the village between 1945 and the late 1950s, but the new (current) pavilion was built in 1987, with a new square also being laid, which has been used since that time.
 There is also a boxing club that operates and participates in local boxing events.